Frequently Asked Questions: Housing Department

 An inspection can be done if the unit is vacant and there is no tenant ready to move in, but the inspection is only valid for 90 days.
 The CCO will not be issued until the tenant’s name is provided.

-Beginning Friday, July 22, 2022, lead paint inspection and remediation is required for residential rental properties upon tenant turnover or by July 24, 2024 (if there is no tenant turnover).
+Beginning Friday, July 22, 2022, lead paint inspection and remediation is required for residential rental properties upon tenant turnover or by July 24, 2025 (if there is no tenant turnover).
 After the initial inspection, all units shall be inspected for lead-based paint hazards every three years.

 Properties Subject to New Lead Paint Law: Homes Built Before 1978

-For further information, please see the DCA website: https://www.nj.gov/dca/divisions/codes/resources/leadpaint.html
+For further information, please see the DCA website: https://www.nj.gov/dca/codes/resources/leadpaint.shtml

 We ask that you notify us at least 24 hours in advance if you should need to cancel or reschedule your appointment to avoid any fees.
 If you need to cancel and the Township has already closed for the evening or weekend, please call our office and leave a message.
 As long as you tried to contact us we will honor the 24-hour agreement.